mtbkapp/centripetal-indicators-service/README.md

 `"indicators"` key that has a `"type"` key with the value of `IPv4`.

 ### Query Language
-A simple matching language that encoded in JSON.
+A simple matching language encoded in JSON is provided for search capabilities.
 When a query written in this language is sent as an HTTP request body to the `POST /indicators` endpoint the service will return all documents that match.

 The language supports 4 operators.
 * `=` for matching a path / value combination, see the "Query Parameters" section.
-* `not` negates any expression
+* `not` negates an expression
 * `and` takes one or more expression.
 Documents much match all given expressions to match.
 * `or` takes one or more expressions.
 Documents much match at least one